Computational Technologies for Fashion Recommendation: A Survey: Introduction

 Fashion recommendation refers to the task of providing suitable suggestions to facilitate the decision-making process related to fashion, which can benefit both the consumers and the fashion business.
-For example, in online fashion shopping, consumers want to easily find the items they like and experience personalized services, which cannot be achieved without the help of recommendation tools considering the large scale of fashion items available.
+For example, in online fashion shopping, consumers want to easily find the items they like and experience personalized services, which need the help of recommendation tools considering the large scale of fashion items available.
 In addition, consumers lacking a sense of fashion may need appropriate dressing or matching advice, which is another form of fashion recommendation.
 From the business perspective, effective recommendation tools help fashion retailers better understand the styling preference of their customers so that they can suggest the right products or outfits for them at the right time, which can optimize the conversion, Average Order Value (AOV) and repeat purchase rate in the end.
-Fashion recommendation has become prevalent in modern life.
-A large percentage of people rely upon advice from others, e.g., friends, families, or sales staff, when they make clothing purchase decisions~\cite{liew2011socially,guan2016apparel}.
-Such a decision-making pattern demonstrates the importance of an effective recommender system in online fashion shopping, which acts as a shopping assistant to offer personalized fashion suggestions to customers.
-Early in 2013, more than 85 \% of Amazon sales revenue was generated by personalized recommendation technology\footnote{https://www.mckinsey.com/industries/retail/our-insights/how-retailers-can-keep-up-with-consumers\#}.
+Fashion recommendation has already become prevalent in modern life as a large percentage of people rely upon advice from their friends, families, or sales staff in fashion shopping~\cite{liew2011socially,guan2016apparel}.
+Such a decision-making pattern demonstrates the importance of an effective recommender system in fashion, which acts as a shopping assistant to offer personalized suggestions to customers.
+Early in 2013, more than 85 \% of Amazon sales revenue was related to the personalized recommendation technology\footnote{https://www.mckinsey.com/industries/retail/our-insights/how-retailers-can-keep-up-with-consumers\#}.